myatktun/myatktun.github.io/_sources/AITools.rst

     * no-code platform to connect applications and automate workflows
     * **Scenario**
         - a collection of modules
-        - build a scenario, test, and schedule to run at intervals
+        - build a scenario, test, and schedule to run
         - can also add tools, flow control and text parser
         - unless named specifically, a scenario will be auto named based on app
         - best to organise scenarios in a folder
+        - can run scenarios at intervals, immediately or on demand
+        - can have a scenario chain, one triggering others, but must be within the same team
+        - Sub-scenarios: parent scenario -> bridge scenarios -> child scenario
+        - a scenario can define its input so that others can send data when triggering it
+        - scenario inputs can be mapped in modules
     * **Module**
         - any element added within a scenario
         - App: a group of modules